bluebirdsan/ArchComp/comparison.md

 ### ARMv2

-It's elementary base were integrated circuits with low scale integration.
+It's elementary base was integrated circuits with low scale integration.
 It had 30,000 transistors and it's power consumption was just a few watts.

 ### MIPS R2000